 - RFMO catch documents and statistical document programs;

-- statistical data or incident reports from governments, international organizations, or nongovernmental organizations.
+- Reports from governments, international organizations, or nongovernmental organizations.

 NMFS will consider all available information, as appropriate, when making a determination whether or not to identify a particular nation in the biennial report to Congress.
-In its determinations as to whether information is appropriate for use in making identifications, NMFS will consider several criteria, including, but not limited to:
+NMFS is particularly interested in information on IUU fishing activity and bycatch of PLMRs that occurred during 2009-2010.
+NMFS will consider several criteria when determining whether information is appropriate for use in making identifications, including but not limited to:

-- credibility of the individual or organization providing the information.
+- Credibility of the individuals or organization providing the information.

-Director, Office of International Affairs, National Marine Fisheries Service.
+Director, Office of International Affairs, NOAA Fisheries Service.